NomicFoundation/slang/README.md

 ## Build Scripts

-To ensure consistency, and a good experience for first-time developers, all build/test/run/debug commands should be written, versioned, and documented inside script files under each project's `./scripts` folder.
-For example, `project1/scripts/build.sh`.
+To ensure consistency, and a good experience for first-time developers, all build/test/run/debug commands should be written, versioned, and documented inside the `scripts/` folder.
 This means that any dev instructions are well documented, versioned, and verified/executed with every build.
-Scripts should never assume or use `cwd`, but activate their own hermit environment and run all other commands using project-specific paths.
+Scripts should never assume or use `cwd`, but activate their own hermit environment and run all other commands using repo-relative paths.
 This allows reusing/invoking across projects.